(Updated 5/4/22 – new updates are highlighted in blue boxes!) Everything we know about the new Disney Genie app being released:

 Why, I’m so glad you asked!
 I’ve tried to provide information and facts above, but now I’m happy to share my personal take on it, some of my predictions, and whether this will ultimately be something I see myself using.
 Here are some of the things that have really stuck out to me about this announcement:

 Will the free personalized itinerary really work well?

-In terms of the free aspects of Disney Genie, I am curious to see how well this personalized itinerary works.
+In terms of the free aspects of Disney Genie, I think this personalized itinerary is a pretty big fail.
 My husband is a software developer, so I know from him just how hard it is to develop something like this on such a big scale and really make it accurate and useful for people.
 I had him look over everything with Disney Genie to get his thoughts and I did find it enlightening.